Dre Campbell Farm

 11. Diatomaceous Earth

 Diatomaceous earth is processed in a way that causes dehydration in most insects.
-As a result, it works great as a leafminer control remedy.
+As a result, it works well as a leafminer control remedy.

-Make it into a homemade leaf miner spray or use it in powder form by dusting it on the leaves.
-However, one point to consider is that a shower of rain will mean reapplication.
+You can make it into a homemade leaf miner spray or use it in powder form by dusting it on the leaves.
+However, one point to consider is that a rain shower will mean reapplication.

 12. Trap Crops

-Trap crops for the leaf miner insect include columbine, chickweed, lamb’s quarters, velvetleaf, and plantain.
+Columbine, chickweed, lamb’s quarters, velvetleaf, and plantain are trap crops for the leaf miner insect.
 Companion planting with marigolds and garlic can also deter these insects.

 13. Pruning

 This DIY method works best for trees like citrus.
-Pruning will greatly assist in keeping your plants healthy and enable the early detection of any possible pest infestation.
+Pruning will greatly assist in keeping your plants healthy and enable the early detection of any possible pest infestations.

 You can then remove and dispose of the infected leaves.
-You may also frequently find these critters on boxwood.
+These critters may also be frequently found on boxwood.

 14. Vinegar

-A spray made of one part vinegar and three parts water can also be used to help deter adult flies from laying eggs.
-Spray it on affected (and those likely to get affected) plant leaves.
+A spray of one part vinegar and three parts water can also help deter adult flies from laying eggs.
+Spray it on affected (and those likely to be affected) plant leaves.

 15. Baking Soda Spray

-Baking soda is useful in protecting plants from certain pests and fungus attacks.
+Baking soda is useful for protecting plants from certain pests and fungal attacks.

 To use baking soda for leaf miners, combine one tablespoon of baking soda with a tablespoon of dish soap in a gallon of water.